Society of the Cincinnati: Membership rules

+2001, noted that the Society of the Cincinnati remains dedicated to the rules for membership established in 1783, with the Society of the Cincinnati not having yet been able to "identify descendants of a black officer who might qualify for membership".

-Each of the fourteen constituent societies admits honorary male members, but these men cannot designate an heir (referred to as a successor member).
+Each of the fourteen constituent societies admits honorary male members, but these men cannot designate an heir (a successor member).
 The only U.S. President who was a true hereditary member was Franklin Pierce.
 Andrew Jackson and Zachary Taylor were honorary members before becoming president.
-Other presidents became honorary members while in office, and after leaving office.
+Other presidents became honorary members while in office and after leaving office.

-The Society of the Cincinnati Prize
+Prize

 The Society of the Cincinnati Prize recognizes the author of an outstanding work that advances understanding of the American Revolution and its legacy.
 Established in 1989 as a triennial award, the prize is now presented annually.

 Since 1989, the authors awarded this prize are: